Whitefish High School junior Annisa Brown, in a quieted voice, reads aloud from a story she has written about a trip to Mexico gone sour.

 “In ‘Into the Wild,' he does a good job of describing the trip to Alaska and why he wants to go there, and when he dies it's a lesson learned,” she said.
 “I tried to tie it together with my security incident.”

 The Writing Coaches program just completed its first full year in practice after a successful pilot program at the school in 2015.
-The program started after Superintendent Heather Davis Schmidt mentioned a similar program to Fedderly and Brian Schott.
+The program started after Superintendent Heather Davis Schmidt mentioned a similar program to Fedderly and Brian Schott, founding editor of the Whitefish Review.

-The program is sponsored by the Whitefish Education Foundation, of which Harrison is on the board.
+The Whitefish program is sponsored by the Whitefish Education Foundation, of which Harrison is on the board, as well as serving on the Whitefish School District Board.

 Volunteer coaches, like Harrison, sign up and work with students in two-week sessions, developing an initial rough draft in the first week and polishing that draft in the next meeting.
 Coaches work on anything from creative nonfiction, like the Krakauer assignment, to five paragraph essays and other styles of writing.